NotBrianZach/bzaBook2AQuiz/README.md

 since the story would maintain a list of invalidated edges (which could also be thought of as a unique class of "intermediate" node that dont branch),

-and transitions between nodes could change the choices available to other players
+and transitions between nodes (player choices) could change the choices available to other players

 i think there is a similar analogy going on here.